Live pricingverified 2026-06

 Operational note: Azure ingress from AWS often shows up in Azure Cost Management as "data in" with zero cost.
 The Azure side will not warn you about the AWS-side egress bill.
 You only see it on your AWS invoice.
 For multi-cloud workloads, build a script that joins both bills weekly so you do not get surprised.

-See also: AWS to GCP transfer, Multi-cloud replication math.
+See also: AWS to GCP transfer, Azure to GCP transfer, Multi-cloud replication math.